drewgingerich/homelab/media-server/docs/decisions/241106A-use-zfs-to-manage-media-storage.md

 I get ZFS features such as snapshots and tunable datasets.

-I should use ECC RAM to complement ZFS's storage data integrity capabilities
+I should continue to use ECC RAM to complement ZFS's data integrity features.

 I should also follow the rule of thumb and get about 1G of RAM per TB of storage in my ZFS pool.